jwestw/Public_Transport_Efficiency/README.md

 ```
 git checkout branch_name
 ```
+### Setting up pre-commits
+To set up pre-commits, go to [pre-commits.com](https://pre-commit.com/#installation) and follow the installation instructions.
+This includes instructions on installing pre-commits, setting up a pre-commit-config.yml and running pre-commits against all the files.

+For this project, flake8 will also be used as a tool for style guide enforcement of PEP8.
+To set up flake8, go to [flake8 documentation](https://flake8.pycqa.org/en/latest/#installation) and follow the instructions to install it.
+Then go to [configuring flake8](https://flake8.pycqa.org/en/latest/user/configuration.html) to configure it to carry out the exact checks you require.

 ### Virtual environments
 It is recommended that a virtual environment is used to avoid dependency issues.
 A virtual environment can be created by following the instructions below and the environment yaml can be used to install the required versions of packages.